sailpoint-oss/golang-sdk/sdk-output/beta/docs/NonEmployeeLifecycleManagementApi.md

 )

 func main() {
-    requestedFor := "requestedFor_example" // string | The identity (UUID) of the non-employee account manager for whom the summary is being retrieved.
+    requestedFor := "ac10d20a-841e-1e7d-8184-32d2e22c0179" // string | The identity (UUID) of the non-employee account manager for whom the summary is being retrieved.
 Use \"me\" instead to indicate the current user.

     configuration := openapiclient.NewConfiguration()
     apiClient := openapiclient.NewAPIClient(configuration)